medibloc/panacea-core/.gitbook/guide/join-the-network.md

 ### State Sync

-Your node can rapidly sync with the network using state sync (recommended).
+Your node can rapidly sync with the network using state sync.
 For more details, please refer to [this](https://docs.tendermint.com/v0.34/tendermint-core/state-sync.html).

 To set state sync enabled, RPC servers and trusted block info (height and hash) are required.